These steps might not cover your specific issue and are not comprehensive.

 - Sign in to the Mac App Store using the Apple ID you first used to purchase Logic Pro X.

 - Look for Logic Pro X in the list of purchased applications in the App Store.
 If you don't see Logic Pro X in the list, make sure it's not hidden.
-See Mac App Store: Hiding and unhiding purchases for more information.
+Learn more about hiding and unhiding purchases in the Mac App Store.

 - Click Install to download and install Logic Pro X.